Second Quarter 2013 Highlights:

 2. See definition of Free Cash Flow included in the discussion of non-GAAP financial measures on page 3 of this earnings release.

-International and Other revenues for the six months ended June 30, 2012 declined $3 million to $53 million, AOCF declined $6 million to a deficit of $18 million, and operating loss increased $6 million to $27 million, all compared to the prior year period.
+International and Other revenues for the six months ended June 30, 2013 increased $4 million to $56 million, AOCF decreased $1 million to a deficit of $19 million, and operating income increased $131 million to $104 million, all compared to the prior year period.

-Second quarter revenues reflected an increase in affiliate fee revenues related to the Company's international operations more than offset by a decline in revenues at IFC Films and Broadcasting & Technology.
+Second quarter revenues principally reflected an increase in affiliate fee revenues related to the Company's international operations.

 Description of Non-GAAP Measures